 What is Makhane ki Kheer

-Kheer, a traditional Indian pudding, is ubiquitous in the Indian subcontinent.
-It is usually made by cooking rice with milk, sugar, and toasted nuts into an addictive after-meal dessert.
-Besides rice, there are other variations too made with cracked wheat, tapioca (sabudana), vermicelli kheer, lauki, to name a few.
+Kheer is the Hindi name for a traditional Indian pudding prepared with rice, milk, sugar, and toasted nuts.
+Besides rice, there are other variations too made with cracked wheat, tapioca (sabudana), vermicelli kheer, and lauki, to name a few.

 Reasons You’ll ♡ Makhane ki Kheer